BeeStation/BeeStation-Hornet/code/modules/atmospherics/Atmospherics.md

 ##### Unary

-Unary devices can only interact with one pipeline, aside from some exceptions, like the heat exchanger.
-The type path comes from the amount of pipelines a device expects gas-mixtures from.
+Unary devices can only interact with one pipenet, aside from some exceptions, like the heat exchanger.
+The type path comes from the amount of pipenets a device expects gas-mixtures from.
 I'm sure you can see where this is going.

 ##### Binary

-Binary devices connect to 2 pipelines.
+Binary devices connect to 2 pipenets.

 ##### Trinary